-The fresh green leaves and dried seeds of Brassica alba have been harvested for millennia as a food and for wellness-support.
+The fresh green leaves and dried seeds of Sinapis alba have been harvested for millennia as a food and for wellness-support.
 A common sight flourishing in fields and roadsides, mustard is also an established cultivated crop.
 Yellow mustard seed is used as a culinary spice by cultures worldwide, adding a piquant bite to many regional dishes, condiments, and seasoning blends.

 Perhaps most famous today as a condiment for sandwiches, appetizers, and ballpark fare, mustard seed also has an extensive history as both food and medicine.
 Yellow mustard is a flowering plant in the same family as brown mustard, cabbage, wasabi, watercress, horseradish, and arugula.
 An important spice in several cultures, yellow mustard seed has been used to season culinary dishes for millennia.

 Yellow mustard seeds are one of the most popular and widely used varieties of mustard.
 They have a pungent and spicy bite but are milder than their close relative, brown mustard seeds.
 Grinding the seeds will increase their pungency for a more piquant flavor.
 Yellow mustard seeds are an important spice in many regional foods and recipes ranging from condiments, hollandaise dressing, soups, sauces, marinades, pickling blends, and rubs.
 Fresh spring mustard greens are often added to salads for a slight, spicy bite.

 Kami McBride in her book The Herbal Kitchen suggests soaking yellow mustard seeds in room-temperature water for 10 minutes in order to bring out the full flavors.
 They can then be emulsified into salad dressings, herbal vinegars, botanical oils, and pesto.
 Yellow mustard powder is another wonderful way to incorporate flavorful additions to culinary dishes and body care recipes such as foot soaks and herbal baths.